develephant/PropsAware/README.md

 ```

 Changing `user.color` directly will not trigger an event.
-The objects "shape" must change.
 Additionally, in the code above, the `name` key will be stripped away.
 This may be fine if thats whats intended.

 An easy way to handle this, is pulling the object first: